7 things you didn’t know about cat paws

 We’ve all heard the saying that cats always land on their feet.
 And while they are graceful jumpers, the paws they land on do more than just steady their body.
 The pads on a cat’s paws are actually mini shock absorbers.
 A soft cushioning of skin surrounds the bottom of your cat’s feet, allowing them to land softer and silently.
 This is one of the reasons why cats are such good hunters – their prey never hears them coming.

 Giving your cat the ability to utilize these tiny shock absorbers aids in their development and natural ability to climb, jump, scratch and play.
-The Freestyle Indoor Cat Tree is a great cat climbing tower for your cat to exercise their natural abilities and pounce away on their soft, silent paws.
+The Freestyle Indoor Cat Tree takes cat climbing towers to the next level, giving your cat the chance to exercise their natural abilities and pounce away on their soft, silent paws.

-2. More in the front, less in the back
+2. Cat paws have more in the front, less in the back

 ‘Hemmingway cats’ are famously known for having one extra toe than that of other cat breeds.
 But did you know that ALL cats have more toes on their front paws than on their back paws?
 With the exception of the unique American Polydactyl breed (aka Hemmingway cats), all cats have 5 toes on their front feet and only 4 on their hind.